 As a blacksmith, making tools for everyday use was my job and I began forging and grinding knives.
 Bringing my work from the shop to the kitchen, I was making as many knives as I could and learning from what seemed like just as many failures.

 As of January 2018 Heartwood Forge relocated to beautiful East Tennessee, situated on Main Street in Jonesborough - the oldest town in the state - just miles from the Appalachian trail, where Georgia black mutts, Daisy and Jack, keep us company.”

 About Heartwood Forge

 Heartwood Forge is propelled by creative transformation.
-While reclaiming discarded resources and by-products of industry from around the US, owner and operator Will Manning crafts these materials into high performance, heirloom tools, created to last generations.
+While reclaiming discarded resources and byproducts of industry from around the US, owner and operator Will Manning crafts these materials into high performance heirloom tools, created to last generations.

-Our forged knives are primarily created from found and recycled carbon steels that have been chemically analyzed so we know exactly which alloys we have in the shop.
-The majority of our handles are also made from salvaged and foraged material from around the region, often utilizing native hardwoods for their beauty and functionality.
+Heartwood’s forged knives are created primarily from found and recycled carbon steels.
+Most of the handles also are made from salvaged and foraged material from around the region, usually native hardwoods selected for their beauty and functionality.

 Heartwood Forge takes immense pride in the art and craft, with this as its guiding principle, produces knives that stand the test of time.
 Because of its commitment to maintaining your knife's edge and beauty, Heartwood Forge offers lifetime sharpening and maintenance.